Ghost makes it simple to publish content online, grow an audience with email newsletters, and make money from premium memberships.

 Ghost sends two types of emails:

-- Transactional emails - used for password reset, memeber sign up confirmation, invites etc.
+- Transactional emails - used for password reset, member sign up confirmation, invites etc.

 - Bulk emails - for newsletters.
 This requires Mailgun.

-By default, Ghost will send mails via Cloudron's mail server.
+Like all apps, Ghost sends out emails via Cloudron's mail server.
 You can setup a relay in Cloudron's Email view to configure how these mails are ultimately sent out.

-When trying to change the above addresses, to say
+When trying to change the Support and Newsletter email addresses, to say

 email@example.com, Ghost will send a confirmation mail from

-Out of the box, Cloudron will block this confirmation mail because it does not allow apps to send emails with arbitrary addresses.
-To change the addresses:
+Out of the box, Cloudron will block this confirmation mail because it does not allow apps to send emails with arbitrary FROM addresses.
+To remedy this:

 In Cloudron dashboard, go to Email -> Select Domain -> Settings -> Enable Masquerading.
 This will allow Ghost to send emails with